-Customers typically receive a 10% discount for the first purchase and an increased discount of 15% for any order thereafter.
+Customers typically receive a 10% to 15% discount for the first purchase and an increased discount of 15% to 20% for any order thereafter.

 Vendors can either pay a flat percentage for participating in the programme or opt for pay-as-you-go financing, i.e., they receive an invoice for the actual subscription costs of their portfolio.

 In recent years, Amazon has made it a requirement for brands selling consumer goods to opt into the SnS programme.